QoyyumO/Data-Structures/Event Management System/Readme.md

 ---

-Developed as a demonstration of efficient data structure usage in C++ for a parcel delivery system.
+Developed as a demonstration of efficient data structure usage in C++ for an event management system